NLnetLabs/roto/docs/source/reference/language_reference.rst

 Filter-maps resemble functions but they don't ``return``.
 Instead they either ``accept`` or ``reject``, which determines what happens to the value.
-Generally, as accepted value is stored or fed to some other component and a reject value is dropped.
+Generally, an accepted value is stored or fed to some other component and a reject value is dropped.

 .. code-block:: roto